julia-dizhak/frontend-interview/_posts/2018-01-04-generic-based-questions.markdown

 <br>
 ### What is the difference between GET and POST?
 _GET_ and _POST_ are two different types of HTTP requests, where is _GET_ is used to retrieve data, and _POST_ is used to insert/update (send) data.
+You can't use body headers in _GET_.

 ---
 <br>
-### !
-What is CORS (Cross-Origin Resource Sharing)?
+### What is CORS?
 How does it work?
 I think in my process of development I’ve looked up some information about CORS.
-As far as I know is kind of policy or a procedure (or a standard) works by adding new HTTP headers that allows servers to describe the set of origins that are permitted to read that information using a web browser.
+As far as I know _Cross-Origin Resource Sharing_ is kind of policy or a procedure (or a standard) works by adding new HTTP headers that allows servers to describe the set of origins that are permitted to read that information using a web browser.

 Cross-origin resource sharing is a mechanism that allows many resources (e.g., fonts, JavaScript, etc.) on a web page to be requested from another domain outside the domain from which the resource originated.
-It’s a mechanism supported in HTML5 that manages XMLHttpRequest access to a domain different.
-CORS adds new HTTP headers that provide access to permitted origin domains.

 ---